Vungle/node-style-guide/Readme.md

   declared as constants near the beginning of the file.)*

--  Script dependencies, such as `require()`; *(Such occurrences should be declared as constants near the beginning of the file.)*
+-  Script dependencies, such as `require()`; *(Such occurrences should be declared near the beginning of the file.)*

 ### Indentions